 Are you going to follow my 1-day itinerary and see Gaomei Wetlands Taichung?

-If you enjoy the outdoors and seeing different biodiversity and wildlife, then you should take a day trip to Gaomei Wetlands in Taichung.
-It is possible to spend the entire day there, especially if you take your time to see every nook and cranny.
+If you enjoy the outdoors and seeing different biodiversity and wildlife, you should take a day trip to Gaomei Wetlands in Taichung.
+Spending the entire day there is possible, especially if you take your time to see every nook and cranny.

 But if you have time, also visit Wuqi Fisherman’s Harbour to see the pier and sample some delectable seafood.